Medically reviewed by Drugs.com. Last updated on Oct 1, 2021.

 - Discontinue use of Hextend at the first sign of renal injury

-- Continue to monitor renal function in hospitalized patients for at least 90 days as use of renal replacement therapy (RRT) has been reported up to 90 days after administration of HES products
+- Continue to monitor renal function for at least 90 days as use of renal replacement therapy (RRT) has been reported up to 90 days after administration of HES products

-- Monitor the coagulation status of patients undergoing open heart surgery in association with cardiopulmonary bypass as excess bleeding has been reported with HES solutions in this population.
+- Monitor the coagulation status of surgery patients, as excess bleeding has been reported with HES solutions in this population.
 Discontinue use of Hextend at the first sign of coagulopathy

 - Monitor liver function in patients receiving HES products, including Hextend